Hi guys! Range bars, volume bars, yes no?

 Don’t use Renko bars for real-time trading, they don’t work, this is something we can discuss on another video but if you want range and volume is fine.

-Another reason why I don’t use this is just because using these charts is sort of looking for the optimum, looking for the perfect setup.
+Another reason why I don’t use this is just that by using these charts is sort of looking for the optimum, looking for the perfect setup.

 The perfect setup doesn’t exist, this is the truth!